2 How to Use R on a Computer

 2.1 Installing the R Programming Language

-The standard installation of R will come with an associated environment for the user - provided they are working with either a Windows or Macintosh operating system.
+The standard installation of R will come with an associated environment for the user - provided they are working with either a Microsoft (Windows) or Macintosh (MacOS) operating system.
 An example of the stock environment R ships with on Windows can be seen in Figure 2.3.
 Admittedly, as IDEs go, this will get the job done, but offers a pretty lackluster experiance.
 But don’t worry, that’s what RStudio and Positron are for.

 Base R Environment